-The chart below shows how different types of international equities and bonds have performed over the last 20 years and the range of returns experienced.
-While past performance is no guarantee of the future, it helps to illustrate that over time riskier investments - such as international equities, can produce higher returns than lower risk ones, such as government bonds.
+The chart below shows how different types of investments have performed over the last 20 years and the range of returns experienced.
+While past performance is no guarantee of the future, it helps to illustrate that over time riskier investments - such as UK equities, can produce higher returns than lower risk ones, such as UK government bonds.